-- The following measures are in effect: - The flight ban is lifted for EU countries, Australia, Bahrain, Belarus, Bosnia and Herzegovina, Canada, China, Israel, Kuwait, Montenegro, New Zealand, North Macedonia, Qatar, Russia, Rwanda, Saudi Arabia, Serbia, Singapore, South Korea, Thailand, Ukraine, United Arab Emirates, United Kingdom, United States. - All inbound travellers are required to complete an online Passenger Locator Form (PLF) at least 24 hours prior to arrival.
+- Greece has extended their travel ban for most non-EU/Schengen countries until at least 15 July 2021. - The following measures are in effect: - The flight ban is lifted for EU countries, Albania, Armenia, Australia, 0 Azerbaijan, Bahrain, Belarus, Bosnia and Herzegovina, Brunei, Canada, China, Israel, Japan, Jordan, Kuwait, Lebanon, Moldova, Montenegro, New Zealand, North Macedonia, Qatar, Russia, Rwanda, Saudi Arabia, Serbia, Singapore, South Korea, Thailand, Ukraine, United Arab Emirates, United Kingdom, United States. - All inbound travellers are required to complete an online Passenger Locator Form (PLF) at least 24 hours prior to arrival.
 Once completed, the online form will generate a QR code.

-- All inbound travelers over the age of 12 years are required to present one of the following documents: - An EU Digital COVID Certificate ; OR - A negative COVID-19 PCR test result, issued at most 72 hours before arrival (in Greek, English, French, German, Italian, Spanish or Russian); OR - A negative COVID-19 rapid antigen test issued at most 48 hours before arrival (in Greek, English, French, German, Italian, Spanish or Russian); OR - A vaccination certificate issued 14 days after the last dose of an approved vaccine (Pfizer BioNtech, Moderna, Astra Zeneca/Oxford, Novavax, Johnson + Johnson/Janssen, Sinovac Biotech, Gamaleya (Sputnik), Cansino Biologics, Sinopharm among others); OR - A recovery certificate (in Greek, English, French, German, Italian, Spanish or Russian) valid for two to nine months from the date of illness indicated on it, issued 30 days after the first positive test by a public authority, stating that the person has recovered from COVID-19. - o Inbound travellers may be subject to a rapid antigen test on arrival. - Effective 30 June, Russian citizens will be required to undergo a rapid antigen test on arrival. - Travellers with a positive result are subject to a 10-day self-isolation (or 7 days if fully vaccinated), ending with a negative PCR test on the last day of the isolation period. - Sea borders with Albania and Turkey remain closed. - Land borders with Albania, North Macedonia and Turkey remain closed - Land border arrivals from Bulgaria are permitted only via the Promachonas and Ormeniou entry points. - Greek citizens, permanent residents of Greece, transport workers and travelers for essential professional reasons can enter via Kakavia, Evzoni, Exohis, Kipi and Nimfaisas, and should have the PLF and QR code and additionally hold a negative result of a COVID-19 PCR test taken up to 72 hours before arrival.
+- All inbound travellers over the age of 12 years are required to present one of the following documents: - An EU Digital COVID Certificate ; OR - A negative COVID-19 PCR test result, issued at most 72 hours before arrival (in Greek, English, French, German, Italian, Spanish or Russian); OR - A negative COVID-19 rapid antigen test issued at most 48 hours before arrival (in Greek, English, French, German, Italian, Spanish or Russian); OR - A vaccination certificate issued 14 days after the last dose of an approved vaccine (Pfizer BioNtech, Moderna, Astra Zeneca/Oxford, Novavax, Johnson + Johnson/Janssen, Sinovac Biotech, Gamaleya (Sputnik), Cansino Biologics, Sinopharm among others); OR - A recovery certificate (in Greek, English, French, German, Italian, Spanish or Russian) valid for two to nine months from the date of illness indicated on it, issued 30 days after the first positive test by a public authority, stating that the person has recovered from COVID-19. - o Inbound travellers may be subject to a rapid antigen test on arrival. - Effective 30 June, Russian citizens will be required to undergo a rapid antigen test on arrival. - Travellers with a positive result are subject to a 10-day self-isolation (or 7 days if fully vaccinated), ending with a negative PCR test on the last day of the isolation period. - Sea borders with Albania and Turkey remain closed. - Land borders with Albania, North Macedonia and Turkey remain closed - Land border arrivals from Bulgaria are permitted only via the Promachonas and Ormeniou entry points. - Greek citizens, permanent residents of Greece, transport workers and travelers for essential professional reasons can enter via Kakavia, Evzoni, Exohis, Kipi and Nimfaisas, and should have the PLF and QR code and additionally hold a negative result of a COVID-19 PCR test taken up to 72 hours before arrival.
 Entry is permitted between 07:00 and 23:00. - Those entering from Kakavia should additionally self-isolate for 14 days.
 There is a daily limit of 400 entries per day between 07:00 and 19:00 in Kakavia.